When you chose Cadillac, you chose quality.

 Many Cadillac drivers choose to have their oil changed and tires rotated during the same servicing for convenience.
 This is perfectly acceptable, so long as you respect the 7,500-mile recommendation for tire rotation.
 Another service Cadillac recommends every time you have your oil changed is a conductance test on your vehicle’s battery.
 This helps monitor battery status and reduce the likelihood of hearing the dreaded “click, click, click” when you go to start your car.

 Your brakes indicate they need changing with that telltale squeal, part of the wear indicator that lets you know the brakes are almost worn out.
 When you hear it, replace your brakes as soon as possible, as the wear indicator typically creates that noise when your brake pads’ thickness reaches around 2 mm.
-If the brake rotor is still at 1 mm over the discard thickness, there is no need to turn or replace it.

 A Brief History of the Cadillac